agarciaschanz/CaseStudy-/README.md

 ## _**Business Activities**_:
 #### Betterment is involved in financial services, asset management, and portfolio management.
 The main problem or solution Betterment focuses on is [Robo-Advising](https://www.betterment.com/category/robo-advisor/) to better assist clients with investment opportunites and choices that fit their need of investing style.
 By implementing algorithims to trade, Betterment removes a good portion of human error on the investment side
 ### Clientele:
-#### -Typical clients include traditional retail investors looking to set up 401K and brokerage accounts
+- [x] Typical clients include traditional retail investors looking to set up 401K and brokerage accounts
-#### -To date there are over 600,000 customers served by Betterment
+- [x] To date there are over 600,000 customers served by Betterment
+- [x] Tailors to younger generations and incorporates older population
 #### In the FinTech space, Betterment utilizes the following [technologies:](https://stackshare.io/betterment/betterment)
 - [x] Javascript
 - [x] Python